Five Important Tips to Keep Pets Safe During Holiday Festivities

 Tip 3: Pets and fireworks don’t mix

 Pets and fireworks are not a good combination.
 The loud crackles and noises can easily frighten pets, potentially causing them to run away.
 Never use fireworks around pets.
 Lit fireworks can result in severe burns and/or trauma to the face of curious pets, but even unused fireworks can pose a danger.
 Many contain potentially toxic substances.
-Additionally, the loud noises can cause pain for their sensitive ears.
+Additionally, loud noises can cause pain for their sensitive ears.
 Placing your pets in the quietest area of the home may help to make them feel safer.
 Closed curtains and noise from the radio or TV may also help to drown the noise.

 Tip 4: Beware of insect repellent